-ln recent years, most discord hetween Latvians and ethnic Russians has centered on language (see p.
-17 of History and Myth and Language D. of and Communication).
-Despite some tension, most of Latvia's minorities satisfaction with lifestyles.
+discord In recent vears, most hetween Latvians and ethnic Russians has centered on language History Mvth and Language and Communication).
+Despite some tension. most of Latvia's minorities express satisfaction with their lifestyles.
 Few support Russian nationalist ideas or secession from Latvia.
 Instead, they appreciate Latvia's higher standard of living and the travel, work, and study opportunities that accompany Latvia's membership in the EU.